Know your plastic materials: PA 12 (Nylon 12)

 PA 12 (also known as Nylon 12) is a good general-use plastic with broad additive applications and is known for its toughness, tensile strength, impact strength and ability to flex without fracture.
 PA 12 has long been used by injection molders due to these mechanical properties.
-And more recently, PA 12 has been adopted as a common material in additive manufacturing processes for creating functional parts and prototypes.
+And more recently, PA 12 has been adopted as a common 3D printing material for creating functional parts and prototypes.
 If you’re considering converting metal parts to plastic, be sure to first evaluate the operating conditions, loading cases, acceptable creep/fatigue levels and specifications surrounding chemical and UV resistance.

 It’s used in fused deposition modeling (FDM) as a filament, and in binder-jetting processes, such as HP® Multi Jet Fusion (MJF), as a powder.
 Proprietary forms of PA 12 have been developed for both additive technologies.
 HP®, for instance, created HP® 3D High Reusability PA 12 for use in its MJF process.
 Stratasys has deployed its own FDM filament called FDM Nylon 12™.
 And others are joining in as well, releasing their own proprietary PA 12 variations (such as Nylon G from MatterHackers).

 Here, we’ll explain the differences between generic PA 12 / Nylon 12 used in injection molding and Stratasys’ and HP®’s proprietary PA 12 materials.
 Then we’ll get into the details of how PA 12 is used in FDM and MJF.

 FDM and Nylon 12™

 FDM Nylon 12™ comes in a spool of filament, which is heated and extruded through the printer’s nozzle during the printing process, and is specifically used in Stratasys FDM printers.